Linfen: Tourism

 Linfen prefecture is home to several notable tourist attractions including the Hukou Waterfall which is the largest waterfall on the Yellow River and the second largest in China.
 Hukou Waterfall is located 150 km west of Linfen city in Jinshan Gorge.

 Other attractions are mostly located in Hongtong county.
 Most notable among these is Guangsheng Temple, built in 147 CE.
-Located in the upper Guangsheng temple is the Feihong Pagoda, the largest and best preserved glazed Chinese pagoda.
+Located in the upper Guangsheng temple is the Feihong Pagoda (飞虹塔), the largest and best preserved glazed Chinese pagoda.
 Also in Hongtong county is the Susan Prison (苏三监狱), a restored Ming dynasty prison made famous by the Peking opera play Yu Tang Chun (玉堂春).
 It is Chinese oldest surviving prison.
 Dahuaishu Ancestor Memorial Garden is a major shown for the mandatory population migration (aka Hongwu great migration, 洪武大移民) in early Ming Dynasty.

 Demographics

 Linfen recorded a population of approximately 4,508,400 people as of 2019, an increase of 80,100 from 2018.
 The city reported 2,414,700 urban residents, and 2,093,700 rural residents, giving the city a 53.56% urbanization rate.
 There are 28 ethnic minorities in Linfen with a population exceeding 10,000 people: the Hui, the Manchu, the Tujia, Mongols, the Miao, the Zhuang, Koreans, the Yi, the Buyi, the Bai, Uyghurs, the Mulao, the She, Tibetans, the Li, the Dong, the Yao, Tajiks, the Gelao, the Daur, the Lahu, the Wa, the Hani, the Tu, the Xibo, the Lisu, the Qiang, and the Jingpo.

+At the end of 2023 and the beginning of 2024, the permanent population will be 3.8872 million.

 Economy

 As of 2019, the city reported a GDP of 145.26 billion Renminbi.
 Linfen's primary sector makes up 7.1% of the city's GDP, the secondary sector contributes 43.3% of the city's GDP, and the tertiary sector makes up 49.6% of the city's GDP.
+The city's GDP in 2023 will be 231.25 billion yuan.